iandailis/NES-FPGA/README.md

 Uses a custom I/O expansion board with a MAX3421E USB controller for keyboard support.

-I made everything except for the 6502 CPU core which I took from a previous revision of the MISTer NES (which they adapted from opencores.org), and I adapted some assets provided by my university that I used in previous projects (src/VGA_Controller.sv, src/HexDriver.sv, and the MAX3421E USB controller driver).
+I made everything except for the 6502 CPU core which I took from a previous revision of the MISTer NES (which they adapted from opencores.org), and I adapted some assets provided by my university (VGA display controller, Hex display driver, and the MAX3421E USB controller driver).

 Folders:
 * cart_init: Cartridge initialization, includes a python parser that generates prg.mif and chr.mif using a provided hex dump.